 P305+P351+P338 IF IN EYES: Rinse cautiously with water for several minutes.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.
 P310 Immediately call a POISON CENTER/doctor/physician/first aider.
-P302+P352 F ON SKIN: Wash with plenty of water.
-P304+P340 IF INHALED: Remove person to fresh air and keep comfortable for breathing.
+P302+P352 IF ON SKIN: Wash with plenty of water and soap.
 P332+P313 If skin irritation occurs: Get medical advice/attention.
-P362+P364 P364 Take off contaminated clothing and wash it before reuse.
+P362+P364 Take off contaminated clothing and wash it before reuse.